fmorote01/GitMyRepo/Written_Report_Template.md

     2. Percentage canceled is not a significant in the analysis.

 - _What are some limitations of this dataset?_
-    1. In the "Theater Outcomes by Launche Date" I wish I can have data for more than a year.
+    1. Size.
+In the "Theater Outcomes by Launche Date" I wish I can have data for more than a year.

 - _What are some other possible tables and/or graphs that we could create?_
     1. Clustered or Stacked Column (or Bar)